tom-b13/schofield/docs/Epic K - API Contract and Versioning.md

 * **U15** The system will record an etag.emit log event for each response where ETag headers are set.
 * **U16** The system will associate each emitted domain ETag header with its corresponding resource scope.
 * **U17** The system will retrieve the current legacy tag value after mutation using the existing algorithm.
+* **U18** The system will evaluate If-Match preconditions exclusively within a precondition guard before handler execution.
+* **U19** The system will evaluate preconditions without accessing repositories or database drivers during guard execution.
+* **U20** The system will declare If-Match as a required header parameter on in-scope write routes for interface visibility.

 ## 2.2.2 Event-driven requirements

 * **E1** When a write request with If-Match is received on answers routes, the system will check the precondition before performing any mutation.
 * **E2** When a write request with If-Match is received on document routes, the system will check the precondition before performing any mutation.
 * **E3** When a write operation completes successfully, the system will emit updated domain ETag header(s) in the response.